davidlamt/davidltran.com/src/posts/git-push-rejected-after-rebase/index.md

 ## Analysis

 `git push` assumes that the remote branch can be [fast-forwarded](https://confluence.atlassian.com/bitbucket/git-fast-forwards-and-branch-management-329977726.html) to your local branch.
-This means that the command is only expecting additional commits at the end of your local branch.
+This means that the command is only expecting additional commits on your local branch.

 When you perform a `git rebase`, your local branch is brought up to date with the latest remote branch commits and your local commits are then appended as **new** commits.

-As a result of the rebase, the two branches have diverged.
-Your local branch's history has changed because the original commits are now new commits at the end.
-Therefore, both your local branch and the remote branch has advanced so Git cannot perform a fast-forward merge.
+As a result of rebasing, the two branches will have diverged.
+The local branch's history has changed because the original commits are now new commits at the end.
+Therefore, both the local branch and the remote branch has advanced so Git cannot perform a fast-forward merge.

-Since the changes from the rebase were intentionally, we can _force_ Git to ignore the state of the remote branch and just accept the commits from your local branch.
+Since the changes from the rebase were intentional, we can _force_ Git to ignore the state of the remote branch and just accept the commits from the local branch.

 As stated before, we need to be intentional when using the `-f` option since rewriting history can have huge implications on others working with the repository.
 It is recommended to only perform this operation on your own branch.